Lääkinnälliset laitteet migreenin hoidossa

 Medical devices in the treatment of migraine

-Migraine treatment is mainly based on medication for attack and prevention.
-When a single attack medication or at most one attack medication is used, things are usually simple.
-Some migraine sufferers cannot use specific migraine medications either due to side effects or because of other illnesses.
-If more than one attack medication is needed, for example a specific migraine medication, an anti-nausea medication, an anti-inflammatory medication and paracetamol, drug interactions begin to arise.
-Drug interactions are often found with prevention medications, and this applies especially to the new anti-CGRP drugs in tablet form.
+Migraine treatment is primarily based on abortive and preventive medication.
+When only a single abortive medication or at most one abortive medication is used, things are usually straightforward.
+Some migraine sufferers cannot use specific migraine medications due to side effects or contraindications from other illnesses.
+If several abortive medications are needed, for example, a specific migraine medication, an anti-nausea medication, an anti-inflammatory painkiller, and paracetamol, drug interactions start to emerge.
+For preventive medications, interactions are often found, and this applies particularly to new tablet-form anti-CGRP medications.

 Why medical devices?

-The biggest advantage of medical devices in the treatment of migraine is, firstly, compatibility with all possible drug treatments, and secondly, treating attacks without medication, which reduces the risk of medication-induced headaches.
+The biggest advantage of medical devices in migraine treatment is, firstly, their compatibility with all possible drug treatments, and secondly, the drug-free treatment of attacks, which reduces the risk of medication overuse headache.

-The upper neck and trigeminal nerve connection – how Atlas Care can help
+The connection between the upper neck and the trigeminal nerve – how Atlas Care can help

-The upper neck and the sensory nerves from the top of vertebrae 1–3 end in the lower part of the trigeminal nucleus.
-The upper part of the nucleus is supplied by the trigeminal nerve, which is essential for migraine.
+The sensory nerves originating from the upper neck and its C1-C3 vertebrae terminate in the lower part of the trigeminal nucleus.
+The upper part of the nucleus receives input via the trigeminal nerve, which is essential in migraine.
 When the trigeminal nucleus is activated, the first pain symptoms and tension sensations of migraine very often begin in the upper neck.
-At this stage, deep sensory input given through the upper neck often calms the activity of the trigeminal nucleus and breaks the cycle leading to migraine.
+At this stage, deep proprioceptive input given via the upper neck often calms the activity of the trigeminal nucleus and breaks the vicious cycle leading to migraine.
 Atlas Care utilizes this neuroanatomical functionality.

 Read more about the Atlas Care device and its mechanism of action.